-Early help is the support we give to children, young people and their families where they have additional needs that aren't being met by universal services (services that are available to everyone, like health and education).
+Early help is the support we give to children, young people and their families where they have extra needs that aren't being met by universal services.
+Universal services are those that are for everyone, like health and education.

-When a family has additional needs, we make sure they have access to the support they need at the earliest possible stage to prevent their needs becoming so great that they require a higher level of more specialist support further down the line.
+When a family has extra needs, we make sure they can get the support they need as early as possible.
+This is to prevent their needs becoming so great that they need a higher level of support later on.

 Early help helps

 Watch our video to find out about a range of early help services from some of the people who use them.
 See how early help helps!

 Who it's for

 Early help is for children and young people up to the age of 19, and their families.
 If the young person has a learning development need or disability, the support can go up to age 25.